mastodon-sc/mastodon-documentation/docs/partC/tomancak/export.md

 * Menu Location: `File > Export > Export measurements > Export spot counts per time point`
 * This command writes the time point and the number of spots at each time point to a single CSV file.
 * Example: ![export_spot_counts_per_time_point.png](export/export_spot_counts_per_time_point.png)

+## Export phyloXML for selected spot

+* Menu Location: `File > Export > Export phyloXML for selected spot`
+* Export the subtree of the selected spot in phyloXML format.
+* The phyloXML format is a standard for representing phylogenetic trees: [phyloxml.org](http://www.phyloxml.org/)